rangle/ngCourse2/handout/di/angular2/inject_and_injectable.md

-`@Injectable()` lets Angular 2 know that a _class_ can be used with the dependency injector.  `@Injectable()` is not _strictly_ required if the class has _other_ Angular 2 decorators on it.
+`@Injectable()` lets Angular 2 know that a _class_ can be used with the dependency injector.  `@Injectable()` is not _strictly_ required if the class has _other_ Angular 2 decorators on it or does not have any dependencies.
 What is important is that any class that is going to be injected with Angular 2 _is decorated_.
-However best practice is to decorate injectables with `@Injectable()`, as it makes more sense to the reader.
+However, best practice is to decorate injectables with `@Injectable()`, as it makes more sense to the reader.

 Here's an example of `Hamburger` marked up with `@Injectable`: